21 Movies That Have Hilarious Titles in Other Countries

 The Teeth of the Sea

 The marketing of the blockbuster Jaws was brilliant for its minimalist simplicity.
 With one word, audiences got a taste of the horror to come.
 The visual of the iconic movie poster—a woman swimming above a massive open-mouthed shark—gave the single word “Jaws” its power and impact.
 In France, the effect was a bit muted: The Teeth of the Sea sounds much less scary and a lot more confusing.
-If you love Jaws, you’ll also love these 12 of the best beach movies of all time.

 Mom, I Missed the Plane